 - When a doctor issues a prescription contrary to the rightful medical purposes

 Prescription fraud is a wobbler in California.
 A misdemeanor is punishable by a maximum of one year in county jail.
-A felony prescription is punishable by 16 months, two years, or three years of custody in county jail.
+Felony prescription fraud is punishable by 16 months, 2 years, or 3 years of custody in county jail.

 Health and Safety Code 11368: Alteration or Forgery of a Prescription

 Violation of this statute is a wobbler.
 A misdemeanor is punishable by custody in county jail for six months to one year.
-A felony carries 16 months, two years, or three years of imprisonment.
+A felony carries 16 months, 2 years, or 3 years of imprisonment.

 Worker’s Compensation Fraud